 Use of the MHPSS MSP is expected to lead to better-coordinated, more predictable, and more equitable responses that make effective use of limited resources and thus improve the scale and quality of programming.
 This will ultimately result in substantially better mental health and psychosocial well-being for larger numbers of people.

-Translations are ongoing in Arabic, Spanish and French.
+Translations are in progress in Arabic, Spanish and French.

 The Handbook of MHPSS Coordination provides standard guidance on how to best to support well-coordinated and multisectoral MHPSS responses that are predictable, accountable, equitable, efficient and effective.
 Based on lessons learned from the field during the last two decades, and informed by existing coordination handbooks from other sectors, this tool was designed to be brief, practical and adaptable to specific contexts.

-Translations are ongoing in Arabic, Chinese, English, French, Russian, Spanish, Bangla, Portuguese and Swahili and will be released in due course.
+Translations are ongoing in Arabic, Chinese, English, French, Russian, Spanish, Bangla, Portuguese and Kiswahili and will be released in due course.

 This new guidance aims to support programme implementers, coordinators and others in humanitarian settings in their actions to counter suicide and self-harm in humanitarian contexts and to save lives.
 It brings together a wide range of approaches, tools, reference materials, and case examples.
 The practical resource is applicable across all types of emergencies, organizations, and sectors.

-The Guidance Note will be soon available in Arabic, Bengali, Chinese, English, French, Russian, Portuguese, Spanish, Swahili.
+The Guidance Note will be soon available in Arabic, Bengali, Chinese, English, French, Russian, Portuguese, Spanish, and Kiswahili.